-- 1. Cover the muffler outlet with a plastic bag after the engine has cooled down. - Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug cap, are tightly installed. - 3.
-Remove extremely stubborn dirt, like oil burnt onto the crankcase, with a degreasing agent and a brush, but never apply such products onto seals, gaskets and wheel axles.
+- 1 Cover the muffler outlet with a plastic bag after the engine has cooled down. - 2.
+Make sure that all caps and covers as well as all electrical couplers and connectors, including the spark plug cap, are tightly installed. - 3.
+Remove extremely stubborn dirt, like oil burnt onto the crankcase. with a degreasing agent and a ducts onto seals, gaskets and wheel axles.
 Always rinse the dirt and degreaser off with water.